JarnoRalli/White-box-Cartoonization/README.md

 - Assume you already have NVIDIA GPU and CUDA CuDNN installed
 - Install tensorflow-gpu, we tested 1.12.0 and 1.13.0rc0
 - Install scikit-image==0.14.5, other versions may cause problems
+- Directory called **virtualization** contains a file to create a Conda virtual environment that can be used to execute the Python test code

 ### Inference with Pre-trained Model